swimgirlnv/darn-that-yarn/README.md

 The plugin is implemented as a Maya plugin with a Python UI layer.
-The pipeline follows the six stages from Yuksel et al.: labeling → stitch mesh tessellation → pattern authoring → mesh-based relaxation → yarn generation → yarn-level relaxation.
+The pipeline follows the six stages from Yuksel et al.: labeling → stitch mesh tessellation → pattern authoring → mesh-based relaxation → yarn generation.

 Stitch mesh and yarn curve data persist within a session for iterative editing but are not currently saved or exported between sessions.